gamename/raspberry-pi-ws2812b-front-porch-lights/README.md

 <br><br>
 # Assembly Notes
 1. The LED strip length needed was about 28 feet.
 So I had to join 2 strips together.
-In my case, I simply soldered the 2 strips together.
-But
+In my case, I simply soldered the 2 strips together
-I added the "strip joiners" (above in parts list) in case someone wanted to avoid soldering.<br>
+[using this technique](https://youtu.be/RFv19s15RuM).
+But I added the "strip joiners" (above in parts list) in case someone wanted to avoid soldering.<br>
 2. I had to cut the power cord on the surge protector, run it into the junction box via a small hole, then reattach it afterwards.<br>

 <br><br>